KarMarsten/UseYourTools/README.md

 - **File Support**: Works with PDF, DOC, and DOCX files
 - **Easy Access**: All your resumes in one place, sorted by most recent
 - **File Information**: See file size, type, and when you saved it
+- **Active Status**: Mark resumes as active or inactive to keep your list organized

 **Actions:**
+- 👁️ **Preview**: View PDF resumes directly in the app
 - 📤 **Share**: Easily share your resume via email, messages, or any app
 - ✏️ **Rename**: Give your resumes descriptive names for easy identification
+- ✅ **Toggle Active/Inactive**: Mark resumes as active or inactive with a click
 - 🗑️ **Delete**: Remove old versions you no longer need

 Perfect for managing different resume versions tailored to different job types or industries!